krenalis/krenalis/apis/transformers/mappings/Conversions.md

 [^1]: Only for Int(8) and Uint(8).

-Note: keep this table in sync with the matrix within the package `mappings`, which holds information about valid conversions.
+Note: keep this table in sync with the `convertMatrix` global variable in this package, which holds information about valid conversions.

 # From nil